PreMoE: Proactive Inference for Efficient Mixture-of-Experts: Introduction

 We introduce \textbf{PreMoE}, a training-free framework that actualizes this approach (\Cref{fig:premoe-overview}).
 At its heart is our novel Predicted Expert Utility (PEU) metric, which robustly measures expert importance by analyzing the model's native router logits through high-confidence filtering (TopK filtering and adaptive threshold filtering) and logit transformation.
 By computing PEU scores for all experts across all layers on a domain-specific calibration dataset, PreMoE yields a layer-wise PEU ranking that quantifies which experts are critical for that domain.
 We refer to this ranking as the domain's ``computational pattern'' and use it as a blueprint to identify minimal, high-performance expert subsets and compile specialized model instances.

-Our contributions are: \begin{itemize} \item We find that expert utility is highly domain-specific and predictable when measured with a principled signal (\Cref{fig:moe_logit_distribution}), enabling effective pre-deployment expert selection. \item We propose PreMoE, a training-free framework built on our Predicted Expert Utility (PEU) metric, which refines router logits via high-confidence filtering and logit transformation to compile specialized MoE instances. \item We demonstrate training-free expert pruning across models from 30B to 718B parameters, achieving 50\% sparsity with nearly no performance loss. \end{itemize}
+\Needspace{9\baselineskip} Our contributions are: \begin{itemize} \item We find that expert utility is highly domain-specific and predictable when measured with a principled signal (\Cref{fig:moe_logit_distribution}), enabling effective pre-deployment expert selection. \item We propose PreMoE, a training-free framework built on our Predicted Expert Utility (PEU) metric, which refines router logits via high-confidence filtering and logit transformation to compile specialized MoE instances. \item We demonstrate training-free expert pruning across models from 30B to 718B parameters, preserving near-full accuracy at model-dependent sparsity levels of up to 50\%.
+On DeepSeek-R1, 50\% sparsity halves deployment NPUs and parameters while increasing throughput by 23\%; controlled analyses confirm stability across calibration sources, formats, sample sizes, random seeds, and domain mixtures. \end{itemize}